hackerkid/LightOJ-Solutions/README.md

 ###1009 - Back to Underworld
 I didn't use any normal graph algorithm for solving this problem.
 Even tough the problem uses a little concept of connected componenents.
 Try approaching the problem by considering the rivals as nodes in a graph.
 Check the code if you are stuck for a long time

+###1010 - Knights in Chessboard
+Adhoc problem.
+Try finding the pattern

 ###1011 - Marriage Ceremonies
 This is a normal Memoization with Bit masking type problem.
 Normal recursion without memoization causes a TLE.

 ###1012 - Guilty Prince
 This is one is a really simple graph problem.
 Keep marking the visited nodes to avoid visiting them again

+###1013- Love Calculator
+Awesome LCS type problem.
+Use the solution of first to find the solution of second in a similiar method.

 ###1014 - Ifter Party
 This is also a normal Ad-Hoc problem.
 The simplified task is to find the divisors of p - l which are greater than l.

 ###1016 - Brush II
 This is yet another adhoc problem.
 What you need to do is to ietrate over all the y points in ascending order in such a way that you increase the counter only when the difference of ym, ym+1, ....yn becomes greater than w.
 The counter would give you the answer.

+###1017 - Brush III
+Normal DP problem.

 ###1019 - Brush IV
 This is a trivial application of Shortest Path algorithms.
 Implementing Floyd Warshal solution for this can accept the solution in a few lines of code